codewell/climate/README.md

-  help                          Display this message init                          Create .smash file install                       Install a cli install <git-repository-url>  Clone a directory with git and install
+  help                          Display this message init                          Create .smash file install                       Install a cli install <git-repository-url>  Clone a cli from git and install list                          List all installed clis new                           Create a cli boilerplate remove <cli-name>             Remove an installed cli
-                                the cli
-  list                          List all installed clis new                           Create a cli boilerplate remove <cli-name>             Remove an installed cli